NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 ### New Features and Changes

-*   In the Cart, merged clinical, biospecimen and file metadata into one since JSON dowonload <!-- PRTL-177 -->
+*   In the Cart, merged clinical, biospecimen and file metadata into one JSON file <!-- PRTL-177 -->
-*   Added a banner on the Data Portal for users having difficulty to find data <!-- PRTL-237 -->
+*   Added a banner on the Data Portal to help users find data <!-- PRTL-237 -->
 *   Added support for "Enter" key on login button <!-- PRTL-136 -->
-*   In the Data page, the browser will remember which facet tab was selected when hitting the "Back" button <!-- PRTL-147 -->
+*   On the Data page, the browser will remember which facet tab was selected when hitting the "Back" button <!-- PRTL-147 -->
 *   In file entity page, if there is a link to one single file, redirect to this file's entity page instead of a list page.  <!-- PRTL-75 -->